I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportinitializespinlock.md

 <p> </p>

 ## -remarks
-<p>This routine must be called before an initial call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff567025">StorPortAcquireSpinLock</a>, to any other support routine that requires a spin lock as an argument.</p>

-<p>For more information about spin locks, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563830">Spin Locks</a>.</p>

-<p>This routine must be called before an initial call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff567025">StorPortAcquireSpinLock</a>, to any other support routine that requires a spin lock as an argument.</p>
+<p>This routine must be called before an initial call to <a href="..\storport\nf-storport-storportacquirespinlock.md">StorPortAcquireSpinLock</a>, to any other support routine that requires a spin lock as an argument.</p>

 <p>For more information about spin locks, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563830">Spin Locks</a>.</p>